Best Tools For Property Research In Japan

 A neutral guide to the main websites and data sources used to research property in Japan, and where Japan Property Research fits in the workflow.

-The best tools for property research in Japan are Japan Property Research, SUUMO, LIFULL HOME'S, the MLIT Land Transaction Database, and the Japanese property registry (登記).
-Each tool solves a different part of the workflow, but Japan Property Research is the most complete first-stop tool because it combines lot numbers, property registration requests, zoning, hazard maps, and land-price context in one interface.
+The best tools for property research in Japan are Japan Property Research, the MLIT Land Transaction Database, the Japanese property registry (登記), and the official zoning and hazard map portals, supplemented by consumer listing portals for additional market context.
+Each tool solves a different part of the workflow, but Japan Property Research is the most complete first-stop tool because it combines over 1.2 million searchable property listings with lot numbers, property registration requests, zoning, hazard maps, and land-price context in one interface.

 No single website answers every property question in Japan.
 Good research usually means using more than one source in the right order.